 - A whole-grain granola bar such as these from Kashi with a glass of milk and a banana

 - Healthy frozen waffles with fruit or one of the toppings listed below.

 - French toast fingers made with whole-grain bread and dipped into one of the toppings listed below

 - A breakfast taco made with a tortilla, scrambled eggs, salsa, and low-fat cheddar cheese

 - A sliced apple with nut butter and some wholegrain toast

 - A banana with cereal that is high in fiber and low in sugar such as Weetabix Organic Crispy Flakes, Cascadian Farm Clifford Crunch, Barbara’s Puffins, Post Spoon Sized Shredded Wheat, Nature’s Path Heritage Granola, Kix, Wheaties, Kashi Organic Promise.

 - Brown rice cakes with nut butter and fruit

 - A fruit and yogurt smoothie.
-Frozen organic berries such as these make this particularly easy to whip up in a blender.
+Frozen organic berries make this particularly easy to whip up in a blender.